 \subsection{Classical Approaches to VIO}

-Generally, VIO algorithms are composed of a front-end and a back-end.
+Generally, VIO algorithms incorporate a front-end and a back-end.
 The front-end detects and tracks features across images.
-The back-end estimates the 3D locations of tracked features and camera trajectory in a loosely- or tightly-coupled formulation.
-Loosely coupled methods independently estimate the state with each sensor modality, and combine the estimates in a final stage.
-Conversely, tightly-coupled methods incorporate each sensor modality in a joint estimation framework.
-The frameworks minimize the reprojection error between predicted and observed feature locations.
-The reprojection error is either indirect, in terms of pixel coordinates, or direct, in terms of photometric loss.
+The back-end estimates the 3D locations of tracked features and the camera trajectory.
+The formulation can be either loosely-coupled or tightly-coupled.
+Loosely coupled methods estimate the system state with each sensor modality independently and then combine the estimates in a final stage.
+Conversely, tightly-coupled methods incorporate each modality within a joint estimation framework.
+To determine the motion, the reprojection error between predicted and observed feature locations is minimized.
+The reprojection error may be expressed indirectly in terms of pixel coordinates, or directly in terms of a photometric (pixel intensity) loss.

-Once the sensor coupling is chosen, the reprojection error is minimized using a filter- or optimization-based algorithm.
-One well-known filter-based algorithm is the multi-state constraint Kalman Filter (MSCKF) \cite{mourikis2007multi}, but its world-centric formulation is inconsistent \cite{li2013high}.
-This inconsistency led to robot-centric formulations such as ROVIO \cite{bloesch2017iterated} and R-VIO \cite{huai2018robocentric}.
-Optimization-based algorithms such as VINS-Mono \cite{qin2018vins} and OK-VIS \cite{leutenegger2015keyframe} optimize over a window of poses, while relying on IMU preintegration \cite{forster2015preint} to make the IMU factors tractable.
-Although more computationally intensive, optimization approaches are more accurate than their filter-based counterparts.
+One well-known filter-based VIO algorithm is the multi-state constraint Kalman Filter (MSCKF) \cite{mourikis2007multi}, but its world-centric formulation can be inconsistent \cite{li2013high}.
+Robot-centric formulations such as ROVIO \cite{bloesch2017iterated} and R-VIO \cite{huai2018robocentric} largely avoid inconsistency.
+Optimization-based algorithms such as VINS-Mono \cite{qin2018vins} and OK-VIS \cite{leutenegger2015keyframe} optimize over a window of poses, while relying on IMU preintegration \cite{forster2015preint} for computational efficiency.
+Although more compute-intensive, optimization methods tend to be more accurate than their filter-based counterparts.
 Herein, we demonstrate how several classical methods (namely VINS-Mono, ROVIO, and R-VIO) are prone to failure in visually degraded scenes.